tonylanglet/keepersecurity-powershell/README.md

 **_Be aware that having a UID using starting with '-' is not support in the powershell module but a solution for it is on its way_**

+Keeper Security have developed a Powershell module which is WiP and have the most basic functionality ready to use.
+You are still welcome to use the wrapper I've created in case the PS Module isn't sufficent.
+[Keeper Commander Powershell Module](https://github.com/Keeper-Security/keeper-sdk-dotnet/tree/master/PowerCommander)

 ## Getting Started

 ### Prerequisites